 How to Apply: Click here to access the fillable PDF application.
 Download, fill out and sign the application, and then submit it to Senior Manager of Membership and Capacity Building Kiwi Grady at [email protected].

 Learn More: To learn more information about the NYIC VISTA program and host site selection process, please click on the hyperlinked topics below or scroll down this webpage with your cursor.
-If you have any questions, please contact Membership and Capacity Manager Kiwi Grady at [email protected] or (917) 887-4754.
+If you have any questions, please contact Senior Manager of Membership and Capacity Kiwi Grady at [email protected] or (212) 627-2227, ext 245.

 - Overview of the NYIC VISTA program